Canadian Store Drops Ivanka Trump’s Clothing Line

-Canadian’s department store Hudson’s Bay is the latest store to drop Ivanka Trump’s clothing line.
-According to Canada News on Twitter, the store is not dropping it in protest of the Trumps but instead because of poor sales.
+Canadian department store Hudson’s Bay is the latest retailer to drop Ivanka Trump’s clothing line.
+According to Canada News on Twitter, the store is not dropping it in protest of the Trumps, but instead because of poor sales.

 According to Bloomberg, Ivanka Trump’s company was notified this past fall that Hudson’s Bay would discontinue selling their line.
 When Bloomberg reached out to Ivanka’s people, they declined to comment.
 Ivanka’s team also refused to comment when it was dropped earlier in 2017 from various other department stores.

-Hudson’s Bay company which is based in Toronto also owns the United States stores Lord & Taylor and Saks Fifth Avenue which still carry Ivanka Trump’s line.
-Many other stores and companies started protesting and refusing to sell Ivanka Trump’s line after her father won the election for president.
-The department store Nordstrom also stopped selling Ivanka Trump’s line in February 2017, though, similar to Hudson’s Bay, they also cited brand performance and sales.
+Hudson’s Bay company, which is based in Toronto, also owns the U.S. stores Lord & Taylor and Saks Fifth Avenue, which still carry Ivanka Trump’s line.
+Many other stores and companies started protesting and refusing to sell Ivanka Trump’s line after her father was elected president.
+The department store Nordstrom also stopped selling Ivanka Trump’s line in February, 2017, though, similar to Hudson’s Bay, they also cited brand performance and sales.
 Apparently her father, Donald Trump, did not believe them because he sent out a tweet proclaiming how the company is treating Ivanka unfairly, even tagging Nordstrom in it.

 My daughter Ivanka has been treated so unfairly by @Nordstrom.
 She is a great person — always pushing me to do the right thing!
 Terrible!